Beneficence (ethics): Elements

 Ordinary moral discourse and most philosophical systems state that a prohibition on doing harm to others as in #1 is more compelling than any duty to benefit others as in #2–4.
 This makes the concept of "first do no harm" different from the other aspects of beneficence.
 One example illustrating this concept is the trolley problem.

 Morality and ethical theory allows for judging relative costs, so in the case when a harm to be inflicted in violating #1 is negligible and the harm prevented or benefit gained in #2–4 is substantial, then it may be acceptable to cause one harm to gain another benefit.
 Academic literature discusses different variations of such scenarios.
 There is no objective evidence which dictates the best course of action when health professionals and researchers disagree about the best course of action for participants except that most people agree that the discussions about ethics should happen.

 Problem

 Some outstanding problems in discussing beneficence occur repeatedly.
 Researchers often describe these problems in the following categories:

 To what extent should the benefactor suffer harm for the beneficiary?

 Many people share the view that when it is trivial to do so, people should help each other.
 The situation becomes more complicated when one person can help another by making various degrees of personal sacrifice.
+Young and Wagner provided a formula to guide decision-making for this situation.
+They also argued that, for healthcare professionals and other types of professionals subject to moral codes, in general beneficence takes priority over non-maleficence (“first, do good,” not “first, do no harm”) both historically and philosophically.